strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Spidertrap/Spidertrap.md

 >[!TIP]
 >
->You may need to press ctrl+c to kill your existing Spidertrap session.
+>You may need to press `ctrl + c` to kill your existing Spidertrap session.

 ![](/IntroClassFiles/Tools/IntroClass/Spidertrap/startwithoptions.png)